Trial of Yolanda Saldívar: Verdict and reactions

 Saldívar's crime was punishable by either a life sentence with parole eligibility in 30 years, or a term of up to 99 years in prison and a $10,000 fine.
 Saldívar was kept at Nueces County jail under a suicide watch before her trial.
 After closing arguments, the jury deliberated for two hours and twenty-three minutes.
 As people were waiting for the verdict, prosecutors and the defense team signed autographs for the media as did Saldívar.
 Saldívar's family also signed autographs, while Quintanilla, Jr. remained in his seat awaiting the verdict.
-The jury found Saldívar guilty of first-degree murder.
+The jury found Saldívar guilty of murder.
 She received the maximum sentence of life in prison with parole eligibility in 30 years.

 Before the verdict was read, some in the crowd and Quintanilla, Jr. were skeptical of the outcome of the trial after O. J. Simpson's acquittal a week earlier.
 Saldívar told her defense team that she wanted to kill herself after the verdict was read.
 The Hispanic population cheered as Westergren delivered the verdict and Saldívar's sentence.
 Celebrations and festivals were planned throughout the states of Texas and California and in some areas in Mexico.
 Fans outside the courtroom began playing Selena's music and cheered for hours.
 Some fans were seen cheering in Saldívar's face as police officers drove her off to prison.

-Other fans prayed and cried out that justice had been served.
+Other fans prayed and cried out that "Justice had been served!"
 Traffic in Texas was reportedly at a standstill as people took to the streets and highways in cheering the verdict.
 Saldívar's parents were greeted by fans wearing T-shirts degrading her and screams from fans who told them "now let's kill the murderer!" and "hang the witch".
 The verdict was front-page news in dozens of newspapers across the United States.